3PL vs Freight Forwarder: Key Differences Explained

 Cost structure differences

-The way 3PLs and freight forwarders charge reflects their fundamentally different service models.
-Understanding the cost structure helps you budget accurately and compare proposals fairly.
+How 3PLs and freight forwarders charge shows just how different their models are.
+Once you know the cost structure, you can budget well and compare bids fairly.

 When to use a freight forwarder